 I was a “premed” when working at NASA, and I was taking premed courses during my off-duty hours.
 I think that I had a pretty realistic idea of the amount of work involved, although I would have to say that the first year of medical school was a bit of a shock from the standpoint of studying.
 I would probably tell myself to relax a bit; medical education is a marathon, not a sprint.

 From your perspective, what is the biggest problem in healthcare today?

-I think that the biggest problem is the unequal access to healthcare in the U.S. We have incredibly talented health professionals and the latest technology, but we need to find a way to make it accessible and affordable to everyone.
+The biggest problem is the unequal access to healthcare in the US.
+We have incredibly talented health professionals and the latest technology, but we need to find a way to make it accessible and affordable to everyone.

 From your perspective, what is the biggest problem within your own specialty?

 Although the combined internal medicine/pediatrics specialty has been around for several decades, it still is not as widely recognized as it deserves to be.
 Although residency programs have grown in size and number and med-peds practices are becoming more common around the country, some people (and even some health professionals) don’t understand how one can be fully trained in two specialties.
 The success of many of our med-peds graduates and the establishment of “transitional care” clinics (wherein patients with congenital diseases are transitioned into adulthood), where med-peds physicians have a logical role, have helped to educate the public about the value of our specialty.

 What is the best way to prepare for this specialty?

 Obviously, hard work.
 There is an incredible amount of information to be absorbed in the two specialties, and one has to be prepared for a lifetime of learning to remain current.

 Where do you see your specialty in 10 years?